nimrossum/pcpp/erlang_guide/guide-using-erlang-for-exercises.md

 	2. `> demo:start().` (execute the start function in `demo` module)
 	3. `> q().` (exit the interpreter)

 	In general, if you start the interpreter in a directory with compiled .erl files (i.e., .beam files).
-You can directly call any exported functions `funcion(...)` within a module `module` by running `> module:function(...).`.
+You can directly call any exported functions `function(...)` within a module `module` by running `> module:function(...).`.
 As a convention, we will always use a function `start()` as the entry point for the module.
 This corresponds to the `public static void main(String args[])` method in a Java class.

 4. Repeat steps 1–3 for the modules in the folders `broadcast` and `modules`.
 In the folder `modules`, the starting module is `module_a`, and, as required, it contains a `start()` function.